mikaelvesavuori/figmagic/README.md

 `figmagic [--outputDataTypeToken | -tokentype] [null | enum]`

 Default is `null`.
 Currently the only valid non-null value is `enum`.

+#### Overwrite files

+This is not currently possible to adjust from the CLI.

 #### Recompile data from local Figma JSON file